Agentic RAG with LangGraph: 25% Better Accuracy, Fewer Calls

 })

-print(result["messages"][-1].content)The graph executes the agent loop until the LLM produces a response without tool calls.
-For real-time visibility into the reasoning process, use streaming:
+print(result["messages"][-1].content)The graph runs the agent loop until the LLM gives a reply without tool calls.
+For live insight into the reasoning, use streaming:

 for event in graph.stream(